•

 Risk: Low, but not zero

 Good for tax efficiency if you stay invested for a while.
+Not great if you need instant access.

 6) Digital Super Savings Apps

-Some fintech apps offer “High interest savings” features by investing in low-risk funds in the background.
+Some fintech apps offer “high interest savings” features by investing in low-risk funds in the background.

 User-friendly